-C8 and C18 both types of columns are used in pharmaceutical analysis but their use are specific for analysis of different products.
-Here we are discussing difference between C18 and C8.
+C8 and C18 both types of columns are used in pharmaceutical analysis but their use is specific for analysis of different products.
+Here we are discussing the difference between C18 and C8.

-High Performance Liquid Chromatography (HPLC) refers to a technique in analytical chemistry that is used to identify, separate and quantify each component in a mixture.
+High-Performance Liquid Chromatography (HPLC) refers to a technique in analytical chemistry that is used to identify, separate and quantify each component in a mixture.
 C8 and C18 both refer to the alkyl chain of a bonded face of a column.
-They are both used in the high performance liquid chromatography.
+They are both used in high-performance liquid chromatography.
 The two columns have some similarities, but they are also different in some way.
 Some of the differences between C18 and C8 are discussed here.

 Octadecylsilane (C18) has 18 carbon atoms.
 On the other hand, Octylsilane(C8) has only 8 carbon atoms on the column parking bonded to silica (Si).

 C18 will tend to retain more than C8.
 In that, if a similar compound was eluted on the two columns, it will elute faster on C8 and slower on C18.
 This is caused by the parking per unit surface area density of the column.